 Before you can use an OData compatible reporting tool or integration, you need to authenticate yourself and then generate an authentication token for the third party application.
 That sounds pretty techy but it's actually very simple:

-1. First of all, log into the Prospect CRM via crm.prospect365.com
+First of all, log into the Prospect CRM at crm.prospect365.com.

-6. Then, consider carefully the expiry date of the PAT, for security reasons you don't want to create every PAT with an unlimited expiry, but if you plan to publish your Power BI, or other dashboards for your colleagues to access, then you probably don't want the PAT expiring as soon as you share it.
-Renewing the PAT in a year might be the best compromise, or if you want minimal hassle and are confident about how this token is to be used, and so aren't too worried about the security implication, then select "never" expire.
-(After all, you can return to this screen and revoke any PAT, at any time, even if you initially set it to never expire).
+Then, consider carefully the expiry date of the PAT.
+For security reasons, you don't want to create every PAT with an unlimited expiry, but if you plan to publish your Power BI, or other dashboards for your colleagues to access, then you probably don't want the PAT expiring as soon as you share it.
+Renewing the PAT in a year might be the best compromise, or if you want minimal hassle and are confident about how this token is to be used, and so aren't too worried about the security implication, then select 'Never' expire.
+After all, you can return to this screen and revoke any PAT at any time, even if you initially set it to never expire.

-7. Clicking "Next" will generate your token.
+Clicking 'Next' will generate your token.
 Don't forget to copy this token and keep it safe.
 Once you close the screen the token cannot be regenerated (although you can revoke it and generate a new one).

-8. Finally, a note of caution - this PAT is like your credit card PIN.
-Never explicitly share it with anyone, as doing so would allow identity fraud within your organisation...other users who require PAT's should generate their own, using their own credentials.
+Finally, a note of caution - this PAT is like your credit card PIN.
+Never explicitly share it with anyone, as doing so would allow identity fraud within your organisation...other users who require PATs should generate their own, using their own credentials.